 Graphs showing the variation of magnetic properties on changing temperature:

-In paramagnetic material, with the increase in magnetic field, the magnetization of the material increases.
-When the material is heated the magnetization starts decreasing, so the magnetization of material is inversely proportional to temperature.
+In paramagnetic material, with the increase in the magnetic field, the magnetization of the material increases.
+When the material is heated the magnetization starts decreasing, so the magnetization of the material is inversely proportional to temperature.
 This relationship is known as Curie’s law.

-Where, M = magnetization of material
+Where, M = magnetization of the material

 C= Curie’s constant